sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 | 0.1 | <07/20/2020>|   Eric Seifert     | Initial version                   |

 # About this Manual
-This document provides comprehensive functional and design information about the certificate mangement feature implementation in SONiC.
+This document provides comprehensive functional and design information about the certificate management feature implementation in SONiC.

 # Definition/Abbreviation